pimlott/rlwrap-jdb/README.md

     Usage:
       rlwrap-jdb [OPT]...
 [RLWRAP-OPT]...
 PROG [ARG]...
-    Run PROG with command-line editing and history as well as handy aliases, command repetition, and breakpoint completion for jdb.
+    Run PROG with command-line editing and history as well as handy aliases, command repetition, and completion for jdb.
 Note PROG doesn't have to be jdb; it could be an application startup script, a mvn exec:exec invocation, etc. that eventually calls jdb.

     Options:
-      --breakpoints-file F  File containing breakpoints for completion;
+      --find-breakpoints    Find breakpoints for completion, saving to --breakpoints-file if given.
+CLASSPATH must be set.
-                            generate with list-java-breakpoints.
+      --breakpoints-file F  File containing breakpoints, generated with list-java-breakpoints or --find-breakpoints.
       --main-class C        The main class to debug.
 This is not essential, and rlwrap-jdb can often figure it out itself.